 On Korfanteco Street, the original building were destroyed and then made into communist blocks!
 Check out Hotel Katowice and the ‘Super Building’ opposite to get a feel for life in the communist era.

 Churches of Katowice

-Most churches in Katowice are neo-gothic due to the Prussian influence.
+Most churches here are neo-gothic due to the Prussian influence.
 One of my favourites was the beautiful Immaculate Conception Church (Kosciol Mariacka) on Mariacka Street.
-Mariacka street is the ‘student area’ of Katowice and a great place to stop for lunch or a beer!
+Mariacka street is the ‘student area’ and a great place to stop for lunch or a beer!